uintaam/appirater-android/README.md

 Introduction
 ------------
-Appirater is an android library based off the original Appirater By Arash Payan [Appirater iPhone] [appirater].  that you can drop into any android app that will help remind your users to review your app on the android Market.
+Appirater is an android library based off the original Appirater By Arash Payan [Appirater iPhone] [appirater].
+The goal is to create a cleanly designed App Rating prompt that you can drop into any android app that will help remind your users to review your app on the android Market.

 Like it's iPhone counterpart the code is released under the MIT/X11, so feel free to modify and share your changes with the world.

 Getting Started
 ---------------